MattiaDif/model-based-spike-detection/README.md

 ## Background

-Different spike detection models has been developed in Simulink to investigate their feasibility in a real-time environment.
+Different spike detection models have been developed in Simulink to investigate their feasibility in a real-time environment.
 The algorithms are subdivided among 3 main categories according to the spike detection methods found in literature:
 1. Sample Thresholding: a spike is detected if the sample overcomes a threshold.
 2. Energy Operator: non-linear energy operator (NEO) computation to enhance the high frequency content.
 A spike is detected if the NEO sample overcomes a threshold.
 3. Template Matching: spike detection based on the similarity between a waveform and a template.
 A spike is detected if the similarity metric is greater than a set value.